BlueCruise system

 The author has 25 years of automotive experience and has assembled the most extensive collection of symbols and warning lights anywhere (over 1,000!) and can help you open and start any keyless start car with a dead key fob battery.
 BA, St. Joseph’s College, ME: MS, Rensselaer Polytechnic Institute, NY

-The addition is completely unnecessary in our opinion.
-One of the other two illustrations could easily have been used.
-And we’ll keep saying it: the more symbols that are created the more useless the entire warning light system becomes.
+However, in our opinion, adding yet another image for drivers to interpret was completely unnecessary.
+Any one of the other illustrations could easily have been used or the company could have simply stayed with what it already had.
+And we’ll keep saying it: the more symbols that are created the more useless the entire indicator light system becomes.

 Cars are changing, and among those changes is the growing number of symbols and indicators that will invariably show up on your dashboard or instrument panel.
 Every year, new features are added to vehicles, each of which is accompanied by a new symbol or symbols and likely a new acronym.